Autumn Chemistry Conference 2026

 On Thursday 24th September, our Autumn Chemistry Conference will be delivered in the Inorganic Chemistry Laboratory, and streamed online.
 There will be an opportunity to ask questions during the event.

-Further information on the speakers and their talks to come!
+Further information on the talks to come!

 About the speakers: